 Teresa Kulawik is professor of Gender Studies at Södertörn University with a PhD in political science from the Free University Berlin/Germany.
 She was research leader and cofounder of the Centre for Baltic and East European Studies (CBEES) between 2006 and 2011.
-She was a visiting professor at the Humboldt University in Berlin, Warszawa University and Potsdam University, and visiting scholar at Columbia University.
+She was a visiting professor at the Humboldt University in Berlin, Warszawa University, Potsdam University, Technical University of Berlin and visiting scholar at Columbia University.
 She is a specialist in comparative gender studies and published extensively on welfare state formation in Sweden and Germany.
 For some time she also investigates Poland and the former Second World.

-Her current research examines the intersections between body/bio politics, biomedicine, feminism, citizenship and public knowledge regimes from a longterm perspective.
+Her current research examines the intersections between public knowledge regimes, expertise and policy making, body/bio politics as well as feminism and citizenship from a longterm perspective.
 She works at the intersections of political and cultural studies and science and technology studies.
 More recently she explores the borderlands between post/decolonial and postsocialist scholarship.

 Bodily Citizenship in the Age of Biosciences : a Historical and Comparative Perspective, in Revue Nordique, 2014, 28, 103-124.

 ”Auf Leben und Tod: Politische Epistemologie und Körperpolitik im Grenzland Europas”, in: Bargetz, Brigitte/Kreisky, Eva/Ludwig, Gundula (ed.), Dauerkämpfe.
 Feministische Zeitdiagnosen und Strategien.
 Frankfurt am Main: Campus, 2017, 111-121.